bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/menaechmus.md

 * Another matter relating to the structure of mathematics which Menaechmus discussed was the distinction between theorems and problems.
 * Although many had claimed that the two were different, Menaechmus on the other hand claimed that there was no fundamental distinction.

-Born about 380BC, Alopeconnesus, Asia Minor (now Turkey).
+Born about 380 BC, Alopeconnesus, Asia Minor (now Turkey).
 Died about 320 BC.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/Menaechmus/)